santhosh-ksr/lendingClub_CaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Ratio of employment_length with 7,8,9 Years of employment this risk of getting defaulters are very less, reducing interest will encourage them
-- Conclusion 2 from the analysis
+- Focussing on higher annual income people will lower the risk of defaulters
-- Conclusion 3 from the analysis
+- Avoiding Customer with home_ownership Mortage will reduce the risk of defaulters
-- Conclusion 4 from the analysis
+- Limit the Loan Amount to 10K for the Rented, Own House, Mortgage type of ownership this will also have risky applicants

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->